These states have some of the most drastic restrictions to combat the spread of coronavirus - KVIA

 These states have some of the most drastic restrictions to combat the spread of coronavirus

-US coronavirus cases have now surpassed 4,475 and some officials say the US could end up with a count as high as hard-hit Italy if it doesn’t make dramatic changes to the way Americans live, work and play.
+Coronavirus cases have now surpassed more than 5,300 in the 50 states, Puerto Rico, the US Virgin Islands and the District of Columbia, and some officials say the US could end up with a count as high as hard-hit Italy if it doesn’t make dramatic changes to the way Americans live, work and play.

 Governors and city leaders have begun implementing measures to encourage residents to stay home or skip nights out to try to curb the spread of the virus.